 Kenneth Cole is a trendy old sole.
-Known for its shoes, Kenneth Cole Productions makes stylish apparel and accessories under the Kenneth Cole New York, Kenneth Cole Reaction, Unlisted, and Gentle Souls names, licensing the Bongo and Le Tigre brands.
-Kenneth Cole licenses its name for hosiery, luggage, watches, and eyewear.
+Known for its shoes, Kenneth Cole Productions makes stylish apparel and accessories under the Kenneth Cole New York, Kenneth Cole Reaction, Unlisted, and Gentle Souls names.
+Kenneth Cole licenses its name globally for hosiery, luggage, watches, and eyewear.
 It continues to expand, adding new lines for women and children, as well as fragrances.
-About 5,500 department and specialty stores carry its products.
-Kenneth Cole operates about 110 retail and outlet stores and sells through catalogs and websites.
-Chairman Kenneth Cole owns about 47% of the company and controls 89% of the voting rights.
-He has proposed to take the company private.
+About 4,700 department and specialty stores carry its products.
+Kenneth Cole operates about 100 retail and outlet stores and sells through catalogs and websites.
+Chairman Kenneth Cole, who effective September 2012 owns the namesake company, took Kenneth Cole Productions private through a merger with his KCP Holdco, Inc.

-To get back into the black, Kenneth Cole plans to continue its cost-cutting efforts, and hopes to boost its future revenue through a strategic alliance with Macy's.
-In 2010, the company inked a deal with the department store retailer to launch a new men's sportswear collection under the Kenneth Cole Reaction label.
-As part of the agreement, Macy's is the exclusive department store retailer for the new line in the US and its territories.
-Kenneth Cole rolled out the collection in fall 2010 initially in 150 stores and ultimately to 550 stores.
+Kenneth Cole hopes to boost its future revenue further through its strategic alliance with Macy's.
+The company inked a deal with the department store retailer in 2010 to launch a new men's sportswear collection under the Kenneth Cole Reaction label.
+As part of the agreement, Macy's is the exclusive department store retailer for the line in the US and its territories.

-The company's goods are made outside the US by contractors in Brazil, China, Italy, South Korea, and Spain.
+The company's goods are made outside the US by contractors in Italy and China, among other locations in Europe and Asia.
 Its men's and women's fragrances are made through a strategic alliance with Coty.

-The company's merger talks with brand management firm Iconix Brand Group have stalled.
+The company's past merger talks with brand management company Iconix Brand Group have come to a close.
 Iconix is run by Cole's brother Neil.
-Iconix's portfolio of brands include Candies, Mossimo, Peanuts, Cannon, Waverly, among many others.
+Its portfolio of brands include Candies, Mossimo, Peanuts, Cannon, Waverly, among many others.
 Kenneth Cole was first reported to be considering a sale to Iconix in September 2010.